skonves/gangplank/README.md

 // TODO: register routes here

-// Included handler returns errors in a JSON API style schema
+// Gangplank's default error handler returns errors in a JSON API style schema
 // (See below more info)
 app.use(gangplank.errorHandler);